mitrowingclub/MITRC/index.md

 ## News

 *Fall season 2018 started September 4, and is oversubscribed.* If you want to cox, coach or sub, then feel free to get in touch.
 Otherwise, stay tuned for future seasons by subscribing to our [mitrc mailing list](http://mailman.mit.edu/mailman/listinfo/mitrc).
+*This website is under construction.
+The older website is still available at https://sites.google.com/site/mitrowingclub/.
+Coxing and rowing resources are available there.

 ## MITRC at a glance